DavidRConnell/latex_documentation/README.md

 Running `buildtexpdf example` should produce example.pdf.

 **Note:** Adding a docsrc to example would not make any changes.
 For settings that affect all (and only) projects within ~/documentation a docsrc should be added to ~/documentation/docsrc.

 ### <a name="addcontent"></a>Adding content

-Sections added to the sections directory can be input to the project with:
+Sections added to the sections directory can be input to the project by adding to the main file:

 	...
 	\begin{document}